dongshengzhao/dongshengzhao.github.io/_posts/2015-04-12-logistic-regression.md

 > From the particular example above, it is not hard to figure out we could find a line to seperate the two classes.
 Specifically we divide the 2-D plane into 2 parts according to a line, and then we can predict new sample by observing which part it belongs to.
 Mathematically if $$ z = w_0 + w_1x_1 + w_2x_2$$ >= 0, then y = 1; if $$ z = w_0 + w_1x_1 + w_2x_2$$ < 0, then y = 0.
 We can regard the linear function $$w^Tx$$ as a mapping from raw sample data ($$x_1, x_2$$) to classes scores.
 Intuitively we wish that the "correct" class has a score that is higher than the scores of "incorrect" classes.

 ## 3. How to find the best line
 > The hypothesis is a linear model $$ w_0 + w_1x_1 + w_2x_2 = W^TX $$, the threshold is z = 0.
-The score value of z depends on the distance between the point and the target line, and the absolute value of z could be very large and small.
-We could **normalize the distances** for convience, however, we had better not use linear normalization such as x / (max(x) - min(x)) and x / (std(x)), because the distinction between the two classes is more obvious when the absolution value of z is larger.
+The score value of z depends on the distance between the point and the target line, and the absolute value of z could be very large or small.
+We could **normalize the distances** for convenience, however, we had better not use linear normalization such as x / (max(x) - min(x)) and x / (std(x)), because the distinction between the two classes is more obvious when the absolution value of z is larger.
 Sigmoid or logistic function is well-known to be used here, following is the function and plot of sigmoid function.
 >
 > $$ g(z) = \frac{1}{1 + e^{-z}} $$
 >